diogobor/Q2C/README.md

   &emsp;&emsp;2.3.3 <i>Machines' Log</i>:<br/>
   <p align="center"><img width="80%" alt="image" src="https://github.com/user-attachments/assets/b59842d4-58d5-4742-a1ce-0da221a495a2"><br/>
 <b>Figure 33: Machines' Log</b></p> <br/>
+  &emsp;2.4 <i>Reset settings:</i>
+  &emsp;<p>Q2C allows to reset methods and fasta settings.
+To do so, go to Help → About → Reset Settings.
+The software will restart to complete the process.</p>
 <i>Watch this tutorial video, which explains how Q2C works.</i>